osamuaoki/bss/README.md

 * $ journalctl -f -t bss

-Although "bss" is focused on the snapshot operation for btrfs, subcommands related to "rsync" operations are still available for backup operation.
-This design allows us to create nice snapshot backups on btrfs formatted USB storage device even for data on non-btrfs storage.
+Although "bss" is focused on the snapshot operation for btrfs, subcommands which use "rsync" as their backend can be used for backup operations from any filesystem.
+This design allows us to create nice snapshot backups to a btrfs partition on USB or remote storage from any filesystem to ensure data redundancies.
 For "bss template PATH" on non-btrfs, ".bss.d" directory and related configuration files are created on "PATH" itself.
 For "bss copy PATH ..." and "bss gather PATH" on non-btrfs, the BASE directory (internal variable "$FS_BASE") is searched from "PATH" and set when "BSS_DIR" is found.

 ### CAVEAT